-- 4. Remove the magazine from the firearm. - 5.
-Check the chamber again to make sure it is empty. - 6.
-Insert the correct size cleaning rod into the muzzle and lightly tap rod to free object from the barrel. - 7.
-Push the cleaning rod all the way through the barrel until the rod can be seen in the ejection port. - 8.
-If an object can not be easily pushed out of the barrel with a cleaning rod, return the firearm to the factory or a REMINGTON® RECOMMENDED GUNSMITH
+- 1. Use the correct size cleaning rod. - 2.
+Insert the cleaning rod into the muzzle and lightly tap rod to free object. - 3.
+Push the cleaning rod all the way through the barrel, until the rod can be seen in the ejection port. - 4.
+If an object cannot be easily pushed out of the barrel with a cleaning rod, return the firearm to the factory or a REMINGTON RECOMMENDED GUNSMITH.

 III.
-TO CLEAN THE BARREL FOLLOW INSTRUCTIONS SHOWN ON PAGE 12.
+TO CLEAN THE BARREL FOLLOW THE INSTRUCTIONS SHOWN ON PAGE 11.